ZertoPublic/Zerto-Site-Deployment/APIWrapper-Examples/README.md

 # Zerto Deployment Scripts

 This repository consists of the following example scripts designed to deploy and configure a new Zerto installation.
-These examples leverage the ZertoAPIWrapper and PowerShell Core.
+These examples leverage the ZertoAPIWrapper and Windows PowerShell/PowerShell Core.

 ## LicenseZVM-Wrapper.ps1